-When viewing the master channel strip:
+When viewing the main output channel strip:

-Note: This is the same as the master channel strip in Main Mode.
+Note: This is the same as the main output channel strip in Main Mode.

-The first field shows the current master output (which you can change).
+The first field shows the current main output (which you can change).

-The Inserts field shows any enabled or disabled effects for that master output.
+The Inserts field shows any enabled or disabled effects for that main output.
 Tap the area under Inserts to open a window where you can load, change, and enable or disable the effects for all four insert slots.

-Tap Mute to mute that master output.
+Tap Mute to mute that main output.

-Adjust the pan knob or level slider to change the panning or level of the master output.
+Adjust the pan knob or level slider to change the panning or level of the main output.